NCX-Programming/RNGTool-Android/README.md

 - A device running Android 8.0 or higher
 ## Installation
 ### Releases
 Head to the [Releases Page](https://github.com/NCX-Programming/RNGTool-Android/releases) and download the latest APK file on your Android device.
 You should be able to install it just like any other APK.
+(Though as of now there are no releases!)
 ### GitHub Actions
 GitHub Actions builds a new APK for every commit to RNGTool-Android.
 To see all builds, go to the ![GitHub Actions](https://github.com/NCX-Programming/RNGTool-Android/actions) page.